 The Purpose of MormonThink

-In our opinion, nothing on this site 100% proves or disproves whether or not the LDS church is God's one, true church.
-We merely present some of the strongest arguments used against the church and then find the strongest defenses we can find against those arguments.
+In our opinion, nothing on MormonThink conclusively proves or disproves whether the LDS Church is God's one, true church.
+And doing that is not our intention.
+We merely present some of the lesser-known aspects of Church history and doctrine, and then provide interpretations of those aspects by critics and apologists.

-There are many legitimate issues that LDS members are concerned about, and many Latter-day Saints have left the church over them.
-Our hope is that the church will start discussing these issues openly so members can know the facts from all sides, allowing each person to decide for themselves how important they think these issues are.
-If the church openly discusses these issues, and perhaps provide some official responses, fewer people will leave the church over them.
-Additionally, those in the church who already know about these issues, will feel more comfortable remaining in the church if they can openly discuss them.
+Many Latter-day Saints have left the Church over troubling historical or doctrinal issues that are never raised within a church setting.
+Our hope is that the Church will discuss these issues openly and thoroughly so members can know the facts from all sides, allowing each person to decide for themselves how important they think these issues are.
+If the Church candidly discusses these issues, and perhaps provides some official responses, fewer people may leave the Church over them.
+Additionally, members who know about these issues may feel more comfortable remaining in the Church if they feel they can openly discuss them.

-Also, we are very concerned about the damage done to families when one spouse finds out about certain troubling issues of the church's history which causes them to believe one thing while their spouse believes something else.
-Far too much pain, family strife and divorce is unnecessarily caused by concealment of troubling issues in Church history.
-We hope our efforts will bring the issues into the open and inspire the Church to officially respond to the issues that are currently troubling so many Latter-day Saints.
+Also, we are concerned about the damage done to families when one family member finds out about certain issues of the Church which causes them to believe one thing while other family members believe something else.
+Far too much pain, family strife and divorce is unnecessarily caused by concealment of troubling Church issues.
+We hope our efforts will continue to bring the issues into the open and inspire the Church to officially respond to the issues that are currently troubling so many Latter-day Saints.

 Our Purpose